HEEHRA in New York: Rebate Amounts, Income Limits, and Application Timeline

 [ATOMIC_ANSWER_BLOCK]: HEEHRA stands for the High-Efficiency Electric Home Rebate Act, a federal program distributing $4.5 billion through state energy offices.
 New York's share, administered by NYSERDA, funds point-of-sale rebates for heat pumps, electrical panels, insulation, and wiring for income-qualifying homeowners.

-The New York State Energy Research and Development Authority (NYSERDA) is the designated state agency responsible for administering HEEHRA in New York.
-NYSERDA submitted its state implementation plan to the U.S. Department of Energy in January 2026, and DOE review is currently underway.
+The New York State Energy Research and Development Authority (NYSERDA) is the designated state agency running HEEHRA in New York, and its role is more expansive than simply cutting the checks.
+NYSERDA writes the state implementation plan, builds and maintains the contractor registration network, handles income verification, defines the eligible equipment specifications beyond the federal minimums, and publishes the operational rules for how point-of-sale rebates flow from homeowner to contractor to the state.
+NYSERDA submitted New York's HEEHRA state implementation plan to the U.S. Department of Energy in January 2026, and DOE review is currently underway.

 Rebate Amounts by Equipment Category